 What is a psychological contract?

-The psychological contract is fundamentally a description of the employment relationship as perceived by each party.
-It is formed through daily interactions between colleagues, managers and the “company” as an organisation.
+The psychological contract is fundamentally how the employment relationship is perceived by each party.
+It's formed through daily interactions between colleagues, managers and the 'company' as an organisation.
 These interactions can come in the form of conversations, tone of voice and body language, and can even be implied or inferred.

 The psychological contract influences how employees behave, according to the underlying relationship they have with the company and other staff.
 The employee balances what they put into their job with how they feel they are being treated by their employer.
 If they are inputting more than they feel they are getting back in return, the balance is skewed and the psychological contract is breached.

-The psychological contract develops and will constantly evolve over the working relationship.
+The psychological contract will constantly evolve over the working relationship.
 It is refined according to the behaviour and communication that goes on between employer and employee.
-Even things that are not said, or perhaps perceived to be deliberately left unsaid, can contribute to the psychological contract.
+Even things that aren't said (or are perceived to be deliberately left unsaid) can contribute to the psychological contract.

 The employee inputs things such as effort, ideas and commitment, and may make sacrifices for the company.
 In return, they receive rewards from the employer, such as job security, recognition, personal development and status.
 As the employee inputs more, so the company rewards with more.

-Conversely, what the employee is putting in can be seen from the employer’s perspective as their expectations.
-They may expect a certain amount of commitment or dedication in return for the recognition and responsibility that they give.
+Conversely, what the employee puts in to the contract can be seen from the employer’s perspective as their expectations.
+They may expect a certain amount of commitment or dedication in return for the recognition & responsibility that they give.

 When the psychological contact is breached

-The employment relationship can be adversely affected if it is perceived that there has been a breach in the psychological contract.
-When the employee believes that the employer has failed to fulfil its obligations, then they feel that the psychological contract is broken.
+The employment relationship can be adversely affected if it's perceived that there's been a breach in the psychological contract.
+When the employee believes that the employer has failed to fulfil its obligations, or feels that they are putting in a lot of effort and aren't being recognised by their manager, for example, then they might feel that the psychological contract is broken.

-For example, perhaps it’s always been the unwritten rule that staff can come in a bit late the day after the annual Christmas do.
-If one time an employee is suddenly reprimanded for this, then this can cause a resentment on the part of the employee as they will feel the psychological contract has been dishonoured.
+For example, perhaps it’s always been the unwritten rule that staff can come in a bit late the day after the annual Christmas party.
+If an employee is suddenly reprimanded for this (when previously it hasn't been raised), then this could cause resentment on the part of the employee as they might feel the psychological contract has been dishonoured.

-Breaches of the psychological contract can lead to an employee becoming disengaged with their job and, if not resolved, can continue to cause disaffection and demotivation that further results in a decline in performance.
-In more serious cases, the entire relationship can break down and cause the employee to exhibit negative and sometimes deliberately malicious or deviant behaviour.
+Breaches of the psychological contract can lead to an employee becoming disengaged with their job and, if not resolved, can continue to cause disaffection and demotivation that results in a decline in performance.
+In more serious cases, the entire relationship can break down and cause the employee to leave the business, or stay in their role but risk a toxic culture with their bitter attitude.

 Related: Motivation theories for your employees